tekuma/curator-portal/README.md

 ## Deployment

-Change to have `"artworkdb": "./remote-dbconf.json"`, and then, rsync relevant data to the GCE instance:
+Change to have `"artworkdb": "./remote-dbconf.json"`, and then, build the client-side bundle, and rsync relevant data to the GCE instance:

+    npm run build
     ./deploy.sh

+From the instance, stop nginx if it is running, `sudo nginx -s stop`, then

+    cd ~/curator-portal
+    sudo nginx -c `pwd`/conf/nginx.conf
+    screen -d -m node serv/main.js